Ensuring Consistent Power for Sensitive Equipment

 Smart Grids for Enhanced Reliability

-Microgrids for Decentralised Power
+Microgrids for Decentralized Power

 The Role of IoT in Power Management